14. JAX#

 JIT compatibility: The compiler can optimize pure functions more aggressively

 14.4.
-JIT compilation#
+JIT Compilation#

 The JAX just-in-time (JIT) compiler accelerates execution by generating efficient machine code that varies with both task size and hardware.